Arun-DevCode/Javascript-masterclass-guide/README.md

   .reduce((a, b) => a + b, 0); // 50
 console.log(total);

-Exercise
-Real-Time Task: Write a function that takes variable arguments using rest, filters out non-numbers, and returns their sum using reduce.
+ExerciseReal-Time Task: Write a function that takes variable arguments using rest, filters out non-numbers, and returns their sum using reduce.

-19. Web Development Using JavaScript
+Web Development Using JavaScript
-Overview
-JavaScript powers interactive web applications, integrating DOM, events, and APIs.
+OverviewJavaScript powers interactive web applications, integrating DOM, events, and APIs.
 Code Example
 <!DOCTYPE html>
 <html>
 <head>